lilarin/CAD-Discord-Server-Dashboard/README.md

     - Secure user authentication via Discord OAuth2
 - **Role-Based Authorization:**
     - Access to the control panel is restricted to users with 'staff' roles on the Discord server
-- **Filtering and Search:**
-    - Search and filter functionalities for users, roles, and logs
 - **Action Logging:**
     - Keeps track of administrative actions for better monitoring and accountability